What is the Guild

 The Guild participates in a number of woodworking related art shows during the year to provide a venue for members to sell their products as well as participate in the art community.
 Members can display and/or sell their work.
 The largest of these is the Gathering of the Guilds in May and Art-in-the-Pearl Labor Day weekend.

-A single annual membership fee offers several options: general, professional, family and wood shop educator.
-See Join/Renew.
+A single annual membership fee offers several options: general, professional, family, student and wood shop educator.
+See Join The Guild - new members.

 Additional fees include shop rental time and storage space for your projects if desired.